ResonantPyre/resonantpyre.github.io/Fukuyama_Science.md

 # Fukuyama's Scientific and Technological Universal History

 In which I try to explain Francis Fukyuyama's ideas about a scientific and technological universal history as he explains it in "The End of History and the Last Man".
+All quotes are from this book unless otherwise stated, as are the ideas.

 ## What is a universal history and what might be its mechanism?